mrhoades/salt-sandbox/README.md

 ### deploy openstack

+add ip addresses and set creds in pillar:

+    vi pillar/os.sls
+    salt '*' saltutil.refresh_pillar

 install software and config:

     salt-key -L              # verify that these are the hosts you really mean salt \* state.highstate  # install openstack
+    salt \* state.highstate  # run it again, required because of bugs at the moment.

 initialize state: